- Route monitoring involves the use of technology to track and examine the movement of vehicles and their drivers.

-The route monitoring module can provide a business with the right information in order to successfully monitor the execution of routes.
+The route monitoring module can provide a business with the right information in order to successfully monitor the execution of effective routes.
 It can also support anticipating future events and making informed fleet management decisions.

 Table of Contents